sodous-s/polyglot/README.md

 After running, check your chosen output file (for example `./test/out.cpp`) for the merged result.

 ## Running tests

+Note that you need bash, ruby, g++, and python installed for the test runner to work smoothly for all supported languages.

 ```bash
 g++ test_runner.cpp -o runtests;